Galliformes / Phasianidae / Tragopan

 Description

 A plump ground-dwelling bird with relatively short legs.
-Males reach approximately 60 cm in length and weigh around 1.4 kg; females are about 10 cm shorter and weigh approximately 0.9 kg.
-Males have a black head with reddish-orange streaks on the sides and neck, bare reddish-orange skin on the cheeks and around the eyes, and distinctive blue and orange inflatable wattles dangling below the beak.
-A pair of fleshy blue horns project over the eyes.
-The upperparts are reddish-brown with large buff markings, while the underparts are straw-coloured.
-Females are less colourful, with reddish-brown head and upperparts spotted and marked with triangular white patches, and greyish-brown underparts with white markings.
+Males reach about 60 cm (24 in) in length and weigh around 1.4 kg (3 lb).
+The male has a black head with reddish-orange streaks on the sides and neck, bare reddish-orange skin on the cheeks and around the eye, blue and orange inflatable wattles below the beak, and fleshy blue horns over the eyes.
+Upper parts are reddish-brown with large buff markings; underparts are straw-coloured.
+Females are about 10 cm (4 in) shorter, weigh around 0.9 kg (2 lb), and are less colourful.
+The female's head and upper parts are reddish-brown spotted with black and marked with triangular white patches; underparts are greyish-brown with white markings.

 Distribution & Habitat